nomadjimbob/mikioplugin/README.md

     -   Pagination will try it best in resolving malformed URLs with missing content.
     -   Fixed parsing to ignore <> symbols in element options which used to break the element.
     -   Added ability to create group radio items in a multiple quiz item by surrounding options in [].
 Requested by Dylan.
-    -   Renamed pagenation to pagination while keep backwards compadibility.
+    -   Renamed pagenation to pagination while keep backwards compatibility.
     -   Fixed pagination when using nice urls, rewrites and slashes [#26](https://github.com/nomadjimbob/mikioplugin/issues/26).
 Thanks armandostyl.
     -   Updated pagination to use its own variables inside variables.css.
-    -   Fixed up some border radius issues and dark mode themeing on pagination element.
+    -   Fixed up some border radius issues and dark mode theming on pagination element.

 -   **_2023-11-19_**